-

 Olivier Nay

 Olivier Nay is Professor of Political Science at the University Paris 1 Panthéon-Sorbonne, attached to the Centre d’études et de recherches administratives politiques et sociales (CNRS 8026).
 There, he directs the Master 2 program « Development and Humanitarian Action ».
-He was also a visiting professor at Columbia University in 2018 (New York).
+He is a member of the Institut universitaire de France.

 Agnès Soucat